-If the fuzzy and blurred vision isn’t enough to convince you that you have blurred vision, some other symptoms include poor night vision, eye pain (usually when accompanied by a headache or migraine), dry and itchy eyes.
+If fuzzy, blurry vision isn’t enough, some other symptoms include poor night vision, eye pain, and itchy eyes.

-Treatments for blurred vision can sometimes be a little tricky since the condition can be caused by so many different factors.
-If you experience sudden blurred vision that persists for longer than a few hours, you should talk to your eye doctor.
+Treatments for blurry vision can sometimes be tricky since many different factors can cause the condition.
+If you experience sudden blurred vision that persists longer than a few hours, talk to your eye doctor.

 The first step in finding the right treatment for you is to find the exact cause.
-Your eye doctor may need to perform a slit lamp test and use eye drops to dilate your pupils to see what’s happening inside of the eye.
+Your eye doctor may need to perform a slit lamp test.
+This is where they use eye drops to dilate your pupils to see what’s happening inside of the eye.

 Here are the treatments available for the most common causes of sudden blurred vision:

 - Astigmatism: The quick way to treat this cause is to have your eye doctor prescribe bifocals.
-The bifocals will fill in for your cornea in the spots that it is oddly shaped and help your eyes refract light better.
-However, the symptoms of astigmatism can also be alleviate by simply eating well.
-A balanced diet full of protein, beta carotene, omega-3 fatty acid and, of course, vitamin A can all help to treat astigmatism.
+Bifocals will fill in for your cornea in the oddly-shaped spots and help your eyes refract light better.
+However, you can also alleviate the symptoms of astigmatism by simply eating well.
+A balanced diet of protein, beta carotene, omega-3 fatty acid, and vitamin A can help to treat astigmatism.

-- Migraines and headaches: Blurred vision caused by headaches and migraines will often go away once the headache does, no treatment needed!
+- Migraines and headaches: Blurred vision caused by headaches and migraines will often go away once the headache subsides.
 However, if it persists, talk to your doctor immediately.

 - Excessive contact wearing: This one has the simplest treatment.
 Lay off the contact lenses!
 Give your eyes a break.
 Try doing eye exercises that can help treat your refractive errors.
 You may find that you won’t even need your contacts again!

 - Dry eyes: Omega-3s, omega-3s, omega-3s!
 That’s it!
-You want to be rid of dry eyes that cause blurred vision?
-Than make sure your eyes stay lubricated with upping your omega-3 fatty acid intake.
-This can be found in a lot of fish, fish oil, flax seeds and eggs!
+Do you want to prevent dry eyes that cause blurry vision?
+Then make sure your eyes stay lubricated by upping your omega-3 fatty acid intake.
+You can find it in a lot of fish, fish oil, flax seeds, and eggs!

-- Floaters: The important thing to know about floaters is that they can be harmless if they’re small and appear sporadically.
-In this case, they can be treated by just relaxing and giving yourself a nice eye massage.
-Try limiting your exposure to screens such as your smartphone, tablet, computer or TV.
+- Floaters: Floaters can be harmless if they’re small and appear sporadically.
+In this case, you can treat floaters by just relaxing and giving yourself a nice eye massage.
+Try limiting your exposure to screens such as your smartphone, tablet, computer, or TV.
 Floaters that don’t go away easily and persist for long periods of time can be a sign of a more severe eye disorder.
 Talk to your doctor.

 Sudden blurred vision can seem scary at first, but once you understand the cause, you can easily treat it at home.
-In fact, most of the time blurred vision is caused by stress.
-Just try to relax and take time to recenter yourself on those especially hectic days.
+In fact, most of the time blurry vision happens because of stress.
+Just try to relax and take time to re-center yourself on those especially hectic days.
 Your health should come above all!